ALL STAR GAME: 2001

-Safeco Field is located just south of the Seahawks' new football stadium, on the same site that the Kingdome used to be.
+Safeco Field is located just south of the Seahawks' new football stadium, Century Link Field, which occupies the same site where the Kingdome used to be.
+The main roofs on both stadiums' are suspended with the same kind of massive arch; there are four such arches atop Safeco Field.
 The telescoping roof sections are tucked above the east (right field) side of the stadium when it is open.
-(The gray line on the diagram above indicates the edge of the roof when it is fully retracted.)
 Immediately in back of that side are the train tracks, and blaring train horns are often heard during games.

 The outfield walls do have a few interesting angles, but overall there is less asymmetry here than in other recent stadiums.
 The power alleys are slightly deeper than average, but otherwise not much distinguishes the playing field itself.
-Foul territory is average size.
-The seating areas include two elevated bleacher sections, one perched above the bullpens behind the left field fence and one looming above center field, situated at a skewed angle.
-In addition to the huge retractable roof, there is a mini-roof providing shade for the upper deck.
+Foul territory is slightly above average size compared to other neoclassical stadiums.
+The seating areas include two elevated bleacher sections (with bench seats), one perched above the bullpens behind the left field fence and one looming above center field, situated at a skewed angle.
+In addition to the huge retractable roof, there is a roof providing shade for most of the upper deck.
 It might seem superfluous, but in fact serves a useful purpose, since it is seldom very cloudy in the Northwest for most of the summer.
 The glass back side behind the uppermost row keeps the fan noise focused toward the field, accentuating the home field advantage.

 Ironically, the Mariners let go of some of their biggest stars at about the same time they moved into their new home: Randy Johnson, Alex Rodriguez, and Ken Griffey Jr. It was amazing that the Mariners remained competitive in the early 2000s, and this was thanks to players like Bret Boone and Edgar Martinez, who have since retired.
-In recent years, megastar Ichiro Suzuki led the team's pursuit of the American League West crown, but he was traded to the Yankees in 2012.
+In later years, megastar Ichiro Suzuki led the team's pursuit of the American League West crown, but he was traded to the Yankees in 2012.
 The Mariners have yet to attain another postseason berth.